monadius/vscode-hol-light/README.md

 1) `hol-light.simpleSelection`: boolean.
 Default: `false`.

     A boolean flag which indicates whether to use a simple algorithm for selecting statements with the command *Send selected text to HOL Light REPL*.
-In general this flag should be `false`.
-But if you notice any slowdown for very large HOL Light files, then it could be because the standard statment selection algorithm is too slow and a less accurate simple algorithm could be used to improve performance.
+In general, this flag should be `false`.
+But if you notice any slowdown for very large HOL Light files, then it could be because the standard statement selection algorithm is too slow and a less accurate simple algorithm could be used to improve performance.

 1) `hol-light.highlightColor`: string.
 Default: `editor.wordHighlightStrongBackground`